vonfalk/storm-javavis/doc/06-Libraries/01-Inline_assembler/01-Syntax.md

 To refer to variables in Basic Storm, simply refer to them by name.
 A variable will return its representation in Basic Storm.
 A variable holding an `Int` can be accessed as an `Int` in assembler and modified.
-Variables of object-types are pointers, and should be handled with special care, as the reference counting needs to be taken care of.
-Use the `addRef` and `release` op-codes for that, but special care needs to be taken to follow the same conventions as the host language for the refcounting.
+Variables of object-types are pointers.

 Labels
 --------